Loretta Nell Brown Morgan, 83, of Cleveland

 - font size decrease font size increase font size

-A Celebration of Life Services will immediately follow beginning at 2 p.m.
+A Celebration of Life Service will immediately follow beginning at 2 p.m.
 Thursday, January 5, 2017, at Ray Funeral Home with Rev. Larry Braswell officiating.
 Interment will be in New Cleveland Cemetery.

-Mrs. Morgan was born on August 23, 1933, in Cleveland to Scott Brown and Jessie Gilmer Brown.
-On November 5, 1949, she married Ralph Lee Morgan in Shelby.
+She was born in Cleveland to Scott and Jessie Gilmer Brown on August 23, 1933.
+Growing up she attended Litton and Skene schools.
+It was at a basketball game that she met her future husband Ralph “Sonny” Lee Morgan.
+They began dating and after getting cold feet at least twice, she finally agreed to marry him on his third proposal.
+They exchanged vows at a preacher’s house in Shelby on November 5, 1949.
+She was just 16 and Ralph was 21.
+They remained husband and wife for 60 years and raised three children, Patty McMurry of Boyle, Scott Morgan of Searcy, AR, and Vicki Brooke of Cleveland.

+She only worked a few years outside the home but most of her years were filled with the duties of wife and mother, which she loved.
+She enjoyed spending time working in her yard although she asked herself several times over the past few years “what was I thinking when I planted all of this stuff.”
+She especially loved the precious time and special moments that she got to spend with her grandchildren.

-She is preceded in death by her parents Scott and Jessie Brown; brothers, Earnest Brown and Jack Brown; sons-in-law, Donald McMurry and Robbie Whitt; and grandson, Chris Roberson.
+She is preceded in death by her parents, Scott and Jessie Brown; brothers, Earnest Brown and Jack Brown; sons-in-law, Donald McMurry and Robbie Whitt; and step-grandson, Chris Roberson.

-Mrs. Morgan is survived by her daughter Patty McMurry of Cleveland, Vicki Brooke of Cleveland, MS, and Scottie Morgan (Vickie) of Searcy, AR; sister, Betty Tekulve; grandsons, Ryan McMurry, Ty McMurry, Chandler Roberson, Tylor Roberson, and Chaz Roberson; and granddaughters, Austin Brooke, Lindsay Brooke and Morgan McMurry.
+She is survived by her children, Patty McMurry of Boyle, Vicki Brooke of Cleveland, and Scottie Morgan (Vickie) of Searcy, AR; sister, Betty Teuklve (Jack) of Lebanon, OH; grandchildren, Ryan McMurry of Boyle, Ty McMurry of Memphis, TN, Lindsay Brooke of Cleveland and Austin Brooke of Cleveland; great-grandson, Morgan Scott McMurry of Boyle; great–stepgrandsons, Chandler Roberson, Tylor Roberson and Chaz Roberson all of Searcy, AR; and a host of brother/sister-in-laws and nieces and nephews.

 To view and sign the online guestbook, go to www.rayfuneralhome.net